 On the Edge: Emerging Scholars

 On The Edge: Emerging Scholars is a speaker series featuring cutting-edge research presented by emerging scholars and researchers from Edmonton's academic community.
-Presented by the University of Alberta's Faculty of Graduate & Postdoctoral Studies (GPS), these sessions take place monthly at the Strathcona Library Branch.
+Presented by the University of Alberta's Faculty of Graduate & Postdoctoral Studies (GPS) and Edmonton Public Library (EPL), these sessions take place monthly at the Strathcona Library Branch.
 All are welcome to attend and explore the forefront of academic discovery with us!

 About the Presenter: